Best Car Insurance for Teachers in 2025

 • For teachers on tight budgets, consider higher deductibles to lower monthly premiums, but only if you can afford the out-of-pocket cost.

-• Teachers with more stable incomes should consider higher liability limits to protect assets and future earning potential.
-Add comprehensive and collision coverage if your car is worth protecting.
+• Teachers with more stable incomes should consider higher liability limits to protect their assets and future earning potential.
+If their cars are worth protecting, they should add comprehensive and collision coverage.

 5. 5